mobajemu-msft/groove-api-documentation/groove/using-the-groove-restful-services/obtaining-a-developer-access-token-devcenter.md

 <a name="callapi">
 ## Calling the Groove Music API with the token
 </a>
-Once it is in possession of a valid authentication token, a third-party application may call the Groove Music API and provide the OAuth token in one of the following two ways:
+Once it is in possession of a valid authentication token, a third-party application may call the Groove Music API and provide the OAuth token as the value of the **Authorization** HTTP header.

-+ As the value of the URI query parameter, accessToken; be sure to encode the token for incorporation into a URL.
-+ As the value of the **Authorization** HTTP header; however, we discourage the use of the **Authorization** header for developer authentication in favor of the query parameter instead, because the **Authorization** header will be used for user authentication in the functions that require it.

   >**Note**
 The standard OAuth prefix "Bearer " must be prepended to the contents of the actual retrieved token.

-**TODO: Update? **

 <a name="renew">
 ## Renewing the token before it expires